 After a fun, joyful day, our increased energy and motivation makes the lawn a breeze to mow and, without the forethought, the desire to act is quick and it’s done before we even realise it’s a mundane chore.

-Or, to reverse the scenario, we can make a pact with ourselves to go fishing or start reading that new novel or catch up with a friend, at a certain time, say 10:00am for this example.
+Or, to reverse the scenario, we can make a pact with ourselves to go fishing or start reading that new novel, at a certain time, say 10:00am for this example.
 Excitement for the upcoming happy time can tip us over the edge into inspiration and we may actually feel like getting all the chores done before we go – because we’re motivated.
-So, from 9:00am to 10:00am we do what we can, knowing anything left over can be done later, and we move on, guilt free, to our bliss.
+So, from 9:00am to 10:00am we do what we can, knowing anything left over can wait till later.
+Then, we move on, guilt free, to our bliss.

 I know people who love mowing the lawn and who love to do domestic chores (I’ve never understood it…but I’m often very grateful that they do!).
 If that’s you, substitute these particular chores with your own version of what ‘chore’ means.
 The same technique works for anything.
 Give to yourself first, always, let your vibration rise and, as it does, the motivation to complete the chores (without the irritation, frustration and unnecessary busyness), will arrive.

-It’s the pre-thinking about chores that make them ‘chores’.
-When things need to be done, we are nudged into action in present time.
-We’ll be nudged into action if we’re maintaining focus on fun things we desire to do, just the same as when we’re maintaining focus on awful things we may have to do.
+It’s the pre-thinking about chores that makes them ‘chores’.
+When things need to be done, we’re actually nudged into action, in present time.
+This happens when we’re maintaining focus on fun things we desire to do, just the same as when we’re maintaining focus on awful things we may have to do.

-If we feel guilty or unworthy of giving to ourselves, or if we’re trying to escape ourselves, we’ll deliberately make ourselves ultra busy with tasks we feel are critical to everything, but that actually make very little difference, externally.
-Internally, however, this type of behaviour is critical – to our health – as it creates sticky webs of complicated, festering issues that make us zero in on our individual lives in a very narrow way.
-This behaviour makes us forget about the bigger picture, in favour of the mundane.
-Very often, this is because the ‘mundane’ is the safer option.
-There’s no messy growth in ‘mundane’.
+If we feel guilty or unworthy, or if we’re trying to escape, we deliberately make ourselves busy with tasks we feel are critical to everything, but actually make very little difference, externally.
+Internally, however, this type of behaviour is toxic, as it creates webs of festering issues that lead to stagnation, by forgetting about the bigger picture.

 After pondering this information, we may begin to make the following arguments, “but I can’t say no to anyone who asks me to do something for them”, “but I can’t just leave the house in a mess”, “but I can’t just go out when I want, because of the kids”.